Program Costs and Billing

 Students on Skidmore programs will be charged a program fee comparable to the Skidmore comprehensive fee.
 The fee will cover tuition abroad, room and board, on-site support and services, a local transportation pass (where applicable), program excursions, a cultural reimbursement program (where applicable), and international medical insurance.
 You will be billed by Skidmore's Bursar's Office directly.

 Students participating on an approved program abroad will be billed directly by Skidmore.
 Students will be charged the Skidmore Comprehensive fee for their academic year or semester abroad.
 This fee is equal to tuition, room at the apartment rate, and full board.
 Skidmore will handle payment to program providers on behalf of the students.
 Skidmore will cover tuition and mandatory academic fees, room and board, medical insurance, and any other mandatory program fees.
 Students are responsible for any refundable fees, airfare, books, and personal expenses.
 Students will be billed directly by Skidmore's Bursar's Office.
-Students on the National Student Exchange and Washington Semester programs will be billed by Skidmore's Bursar for tuition and fees.
+Students on the Washington Semester programs will be billed by Skidmore's Bursar for tuition and fees.
 The host campus will bill for room and board.
 Students studying on the Spelman College program pay tution, room, and board fees to Skidmore.
 Any billing questions should be directed to the Office of Off-Campus Study & Exchanges.

 Skidmore students participating on Skidmore and non-Skidmore Approved Programs may use their financial aid to offset the costs of the program.
 If you currently receive financial aid, you should make an appointment with the Office of Financial Aid to review the use of your financial aid package.
 You should do this as soon as possible after acceptance to your chosen study abroad program.